jeffreycwitt/hn202/docs/purgatorio-intro.md

 This doesn't seem to square very well with the position of someone like Augustine, who said that "happiness" was not available in this life.

 To see how Dante resolves this tension we need to keep in mind the synthesis provided by Aquinas.
 Namely, there are two kinds of "happiness" at issue here.
-Reason is enough to lead us to the first, but insufficient to lead us to the second.
+Reason (in principle) is enough to lead us to the first, but insufficient to lead us to the second.

 This reconciliation is consistent with Aquinas's larger view toward natural reason and revelation.
 There are some truths that are capable of being known through the use of our natural reason; these are the truths necessary to acquire natural virtue, which is needed to acquire natural happiness.
 And there are some truths required for "supernatural" virtue that natural reason can never give us.
-The acquisition of these virtues require grace: namely the grace of "revelation".
+The acquisition of these virtues require grace: namely the grace of "revelation" or "infusion"

 Thus we get something like the following: